Aliases for ZFP36 Gene

 GeneCards Summary for ZFP36 Gene

 ZFP36 (ZFP36 Ring Finger Protein) is a Protein Coding gene.
-Among its related pathways are HTLV-I infection and Spinal Cord Injury.
-GO annotations related to this gene include poly(A) RNA binding and enzyme binding.
+Diseases associated with ZFP36 include Breast Cancer and Renal Cell Carcinoma, Nonpapillary.
+Among its related pathways are Preimplantation Embryo and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include enzyme binding.
 An important paralog of this gene is ZFP36L2.